Dev-Squid/dogapi/README.md

 DogAPI is a web service that allows users to manage and interact with dog-related data.
 This includes functionalities such as adding new dogs, voting on comments, and more.

+The intent of this API is for learning purposes and fun.

+The end goal is to hook up this API with a UX which show the created dogs in a kind of a big place so you can watch them.
+Also everytime you interact with those dogs they will change the behavior in real time in the UI.

+The UI piece is not intended to be develop soon and only the API's are integrated now.

 ## Features
 - Comments: Users can add comments to dogs.
 - Votes: Users can vote on comments.
 - CRUD Users: Manage user data with Create, Read, Update, and Delete operations.
 - Auth via OAuth2 with JWT Token: Secure authentication using OAuth2 and JWT tokens.
+- OpenAI: I use OpenAI to generate Json object representing dynamic data for the dogs, like traits and activity levels.

 ## Technologies Used